Infraplus/deploy_elk/README.md

 ## Test

-For the testing purposes we will run two instances of our test application, check that the source of log volume is the same as your fluent-bit log volume (see volumes section).
+For the testing purposes we will run two instances of our test application, check that the source of logs volume is the same as your `fluent-bit` logs volume (see volumes section).

 ```
   volumes:
     - type: bind
-      source: ./elk/logs
+      source: <GlusterFS mount directory>
       target: /home/salmen/logs
 ```